-Greek court convicts far-right party leaders of running a criminal organization
+Golden Dawn guilty verdict rebukes fascist party that went mainstream in Greece

 Golden Dawn tried to win support from the neediest citizens, setting up food distribution and blood banks while making clear that the generosity was for “Greeks only.”

-But prosecutors argued that, even as its members sat in Parliament, the group was essentially a paramilitary criminal organization, organizing street violence, attacks on immigrants and the 2013 murder of Pavlos Fyssas, a rapper who was also known for anti-fascist activism.
+But prosecutors argued that, even as its members sat in Parliament, the group was essentially a paramilitary criminal organization, orchestrating street violence, attacks on immigrants and the 2013 murder of Pavlos Fyssas, a rapper who was also known for anti-fascist activism.
 A self-professed Golden Dawn member, Giorgos Roupakias, was found guilty Wednesday of that killing.

-Even as members stood trial, defections and poll defeats weakened the party, and the murder set off widespread public opposition to it.
+The murder set off widespread public opposition to the party, and, as members stood trial, defections and poll defeats further weakened it.
 Golden Dawn no longer holds any seats in the Greek Parliament.

-“Golden Dawn neo-Nazis have spread hatred, poisoned Greek society, beat up, murdered,” Alexis Tsipras, the Greek prime minister from 2015 until 2019, wrote on his official Facebook page before the verdict was announced.
-“They are not innocent.
-This we all know.”
+“In the conscience of the Greek people they are a criminal organisation and will go where they deserve go, in the trash can of history,” Alexis Tsipras, the Greek prime minister from 2015 until 2019, wrote on his official Facebook page after the verdict was announced.

 The violence examined during the trial mostly took place between 2010 and 2013.
 Prosecutors showed photos of Golden Dawn recruits at training camps posing with assault weapons and giving Nazi-like salutes.